Using Tech for Global Good

 That’s why the firm launched Force for Good in 2012.
-“Force for Good is an 8–month-long initiative to support nonprofits with technology,” says Carolyn Johnson who manages the program globally.
-“We have more than 40,000 technologists at JPMorgan Chase around the world and they’re passionate about giving back.
+“Force for Good is an 8–month-long initiative to support nonprofits with technology,” says Ed Boden, Global Lead of Technology for Social Good programs.
+“We have more than 50,000 technologists at JPMorgan Chase around the world and they’re passionate about giving back.
 Force for Good gives our employees the opportunity to utilize their unique skills, while also learning new ones, to build technology solutions for the organizations that need it most.”

-The most recent cycle of Force for Good wrapped up in May, which supported 74 projects for various nonprofits around the world.
-Over 800 JPMorgan Chase technologists participated in the program, contributing over 42,000 hours of development time to these socially-focused projects.
-There was a range of projects in the portfolio, including mobile app development, website development, data analytics and database management.
+In the current Force for Good project cycle, the firm’s technologists will support over 100 projects for various nonprofits around the world.
+Over 1,000 JPMorgan Chase technologists will participate in the program, contributing over 50,000 hours of development time to these socially-focused projects.
+There are a range of projects in the portfolio, including mobile app development, website development, data analytics and database management.
 Expand the sections below to explore a few of the Force for Good projects around the world.

 Empowering and Strengthening Ohio’s People (ESOP) is a full service housing and financial counseling agency.
 ESOP offers a handful of different programs in Ohio including housing counseling, financial coaching, income tax prep, and senior financial empowerment.

 “When we started working with ESOP they were serving over 6,000 new clients a year while manually tracking data and program key performance indicators in Excel,” says Kalyn Sprague, Force for Good Project Lead.
 “As ESOP continued to expand its services, tracking data manually was becoming cumbersome, time-consuming, resource intensive, and inefficient.
 They needed a better way.
 They needed technology.”